clamsproject/aapb-annotations/newshour-namedentity-wikipedialink/readme.md

 > See the guidelines for that project for more information on what named entities are and how they were annotated.

 ### Preparation
-Import brat outputs (`.ann` files) from the base NE annotation project into the above tool along with the set of source files (`.txt` files).
+Import brat outputs (`.ann` files) from the base NER/namedentity annotation project into the above tool along with the set of source files (`.txt` files).
 The `ann`-`txt` pairs must already have named entities annotated in brat.
 The NEL annotation environment will start by creating `.tab` files for collecting the annotations with duplicate entities squashed into a number.